harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 Yes, we can assist with disabling the feature while it's still in beta.

-####  Is there a way to get the service artifact source identifier with builtin variables?
+#### Is there a way to get the service artifact source identifier with built-in variables?

-Yes, one can try expression `<+artifacts.primary.identifier>`.
-Please refer more on this in the [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables/#expression-examples)
+Yes, you can use the [expression](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables) `<+artifacts.primary.identifier>`.

 #### Is there a way to cache terraform plugins in delegates?

 Yes, one can try to set this environment variable `TF_PLUGIN_CACHE_DIR` .
 Also refer the following [Documentation](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache)

-#### Depooy stage keeps asking for a Service.
+#### Deploy stage keeps asking for a Service.
 Can I setup a stage without a service?

-Yes, you can use custom stage instead of deploy stage.
+You can use custom stage instead of deploy stage if you need to set up a stage without a service.

 #### How to do an initial setup of a CD pipeline stage?